CNVid/CNVid-3.5M/README.md

 # CNVid-3.5M: Build, Filter, and Pre-train the Large-scale Public Chinese Video-text Dataset

-This repository contains the dataset, codebase, and benchmarks for our paper : <CNVid-3.5M: Build, Filter, and Pre-train the Large-scale Public Chinese Video-text Dataset>, which has been accepted by CVPR 2023.
+This repository contains the dataset, codebase, and benchmarks for our paper: <CNVid-3.5M: Build, Filter, and Pre-train the Large-scale Public Chinese Video-text Dataset>, which has been accepted by CVPR 2023.

 ## IMPORTANT!

-Please first check [TERMS.md](TERMS.md), [LEGAL.md](LEGAL.md), [LICENSE.md](LICENSE.md).
-You must not use the content in this dataset if you do not agree to the terms, legal disclaimer, and license outlined in this files.
+Please first check [TERMS.md](TERMS.md), [LEGAL.md](LEGAL.md), and [LICENSE.md](LICENSE.md).
+You must not use the content in this dataset if you do not agree to the terms, legal disclaimer, and license outlined in these files.

 We note that we do not own the copyright to any of the collected data.
 The distribution of identities and activities in the CNVid-3.5M dataset may not be representative of the global human population and the diversity in society.
-Please be careful of unintented societal, gender, racial and other biases when training or deploying models trained on this data.
+Please be careful of unintended societal, gender, racial, and other biases when training or deploying models trained on this data.

 ## What is CNVid-3.5M?

 **CNVid-3.5M** is a large-scale public cross-modal dataset containing over 3.5 Million **Chinese** video-text pairs.
-We summarize our contributions by three verbs, i.e., “Build”, “Filter”, and “Pre-train”: 1) To build a public Chinese video-text dataset, we collect over 4.5M videos from the Chinese websites.
+We summarize our contributions by three verbs, i.e., “Build”, “Filter”, and “Pre-train”: 1) To build a public Chinese video-text dataset, we collect over 4.5M videos from Chinese websites.
 2) To improve the data quality, we propose a novel method to filter out 1M weakly-paired videos, resulting in the **CNVid-3.5M** dataset.

 ## Dataset